betses/Tomorrowland/README.md

 # Tomorrowland
-# Globaol association of Craft Coffee Roasters!
+# Globaly associated Event Organizer!

 > This website is to advertise the Tommorowland world tour concert 2022.
 It's a fully responsive completely adaptable site implementing javascript objects, and funtioning javascript modal menu.
 It includes a home page, and a seperate about page.
 Please enjoy.